wp-plugins/wp-ultimate-csv-importer/Readme.txt

 = Power Import Features to Control your csv import =
 * Post title, content and even excerpt
-* Text, WYSIWYG/HTML, inline CSS in post content
+* Text, WYSIWYG/HTML, in line CSS in post content
 * Images, Youtube, Videos in post content
 * Featured image by Url
 * Multi authors
 * Multiple tags and categories
 * Non existing tags and categories are created automatically
 * Any Short Codes in post content
-* Assign sidebar widget, slider, slideshow as shortcodes
+* Assign sidebar widget, slider, slide show as short codes
 * Manual slug feature for SEO friendly urls
 * Different post status for each post in CSV file.
 * Custom fields support for WP standard